LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v5.4.0
 -----------------

-Fixed a bug in the CUDA and HIP vectors where :c:func:`N_VMaxNorm` would return the minimum positive floating-point value for the zero vector.
+CMake 3.18.0 or newer is now required for CUDA support.

 Added support for GPU enabled SuperLU_DIST and SuperLU_DIST v8.x.x.
 Removed support for SuperLU_DIST v6.x.x or older.

-CMake 3.18.0 or newer is now required for CUDA support.
+Fix mismatched definition and declaration bug in SuperLU_DIST matrix constructor.

+Fixed a bug in the CUDA and HIP vectors where :c:func:`N_VMaxNorm` would return the minimum positive floating-point value for the zero vector.

 Fixed memory leaks/out of bounds memory accesses in the ARKODE MRIStep module that could occur when attaching a coupling table after reinitialization with a